cheredia19/independence-days/README.md

 ## 18 countries gained independence in 1960

-The 20th century saw an amazing number of 146 declarations of independence, a sign of how important the 1900 centenary was in world history.
+The 20th century saw an amazing number of **146 declarations of independence**, a sign of how important the 1900 centenary was in world history.
 Twenty percent of those were held in the 1960s.
 Only in 1960, 17 Sub-Saharan countries became independent, [mostly from France](https://www.france24.com/en/20100214-1960-year-independence), and Cyprus (from the United Kingdom).
 In the meantime, 56.8% of processes took place between 1951 and 1980.

 Special mentions to the decades of 1820s, when Greece and 11 Latin American countries became independent; the 1910s (15 States), and the 1990s, when the Soviet Union and Yugoslavia disintegrated.